SymbolNotFound/numberscrabble/howto.step1.md

 they fill out some boilerplate for you (the .vitepress/theme folder contents).

-For this tutorial we can use the default theme, but if you have custom components that you want to reuse across pages, "default with customization" or "custom theme" are the better options.
+For this tutorial we can use the default theme, but if you have custom components that you want to reuse across pages, use "default with customization."
+If you want to make large changes to the site's layout and color palette, "custom theme" is the better option.

 ## Deploying to GitHub Pages